$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 After You Are Invited

-When Alberta issues an invitation from the WEOI pool, you have 30 days to accept the invitation and submit a complete formal application with the $1,500 provincial fee.
+When Alberta issues an invitation from the WEOI pool, you have 30 calendar days to submit a complete formal application with the $1,500 provincial fee.
 The AAIP portal (aaip.labour.alberta.ca) requires a verified Alberta.ca account — set this up before you submit your WEOI so you are ready to act quickly.

 For a detailed WEOI optimization checklist, scoring breakdown by factor, and a walkthrough of the AAIP portal submission process, see the Canada PNP Alberta Guide.